-Redevelopment timeline: Office and commercial space (without the sports complex): Apartments: Total surface area of the sports complex: 5-10 years approx. 13'000 m 2 approx. 200 approx. 15'000 m 2 Project status: Acquisition Planning Construction Completion Site developer: Lukas Fehr
+Redevelopment timeline: Office and commercial space (without the sports complex): Apartments: 5-10 years approx. 13'000 m2 Total surface are of the sports co approx. 15'00 Project status: Acquisition Planning Construction Completion Site developer: Lukas Febr

 - Sustainable revival of the site via OYM with EVZ as an anchor user - Study results as a basis for sustainable quarter development - The redevelopment focuses on public areas around the busy public main street (corso) and the calmer residential streets - Joint redevelopment with the municipality, neighbours and the canton - Open areas are ecologically connected in the quarter and its surroundings, and create environmental balance - Waste heat supplied to the site-wide energy network or district heating grid